Interpretable ML for High-Frequency Execution

 The expected execution costs of the two tactics are written as

 and

-Note that the case of a partial execution is not taken into account since it is not likely to occur with a small order size.
-Indeed, we empirically checked that a negligible proportion of orders were partially executed with a significant fill ratio under the time horizon $T$.
-To support this hypothesis, we plot the fill ratio $\mathcal{R}$ inverse cumulative distribution functions for reasonably “small” orders (0 to 10 times the average market order size) and “large” orders (more than 10 times the average market order size).\\
+Note that the case of a partial execution is not taken into account since it is an unlikely occurence given that we consider small orders.
+Indeed, we checked empirically that a negligible proportion of orders were only partially executed under the time horizon $T$ that we have chosen for the experiment.